What is Sterile Insect Technique?

 Current and next steps

-The Department of Agriculture, Water and the Environment in consultation with the National Fruit Fly Council (NFFC) has developed a draft Policy for Fruit Fly Sterile Technique in Relation to Trade.
+The Department of Agriculture, Fisheries and Forestry in consultation with the National Fruit Fly Council (NFFC) has developed a draft Policy for Fruit Fly Sterile Technique in Relation to Trade.
 The policy:

 - defines the contexts in which SIT releases can take place without impacting existing pest freedom claims made by Australia and recognised by our international trading partners